NRW-GEUBT/geuebt-chark/docs/index.md

-# Welcome to the documentation of REPO
+# Welcome to the documentation of Geübt-Charak

-TBD
+This is the characterisation module of NRW-GEÜBT.

+User uploaded assemblies are processed with the Bakcharak pipeline:

+- Serotyping
+- Virulence factor predictions
+- AMR predictions